 Building capacity for a robust, genetically diverse native seed supply

-Over the last 18 years, Natural Selections has released 36 species of native nectar plants for commercial seed producers, and another 19 grass and sedge species that also support native pollinators, such as skippers.
+Since 1990, the Plant Materials Program has released over 80 species of native nectar plants, grasses, sedges and prairie shrubs for commercial seed producers.
 The visionary, sustained support of the Iowa Department of Transportation’s Living Roadway Trust Fund has made this possible.
-New efforts in partnership with LRTF, the Iowa DNR’s Prairie Resource Center, and Monarch Joint Venture, are developing five species of milkweed and a prime, late-summer nectar species, Meadow Blazingstar for eventual release.
-Natural Selections tackles the essential agronomic/horticultural issues related to the production of wild species by answering questions about source populations, seed germination, weed control, field conditions for maximum yield, seed harvest and processing.
+We tackle the essential agronomic/horticultural issues related to the production of wild species, such as seed germination, weed control, field conditions for maximum yield, seed harvest methods and processing.
 We share this hard-won knowledge for the benefit of tallgrass prairie restorations across the region.

-The Integrated Roadside Vegetation Management program distributes more native, source-identified seed per year--and verifies its planting--than any other program nationally.
+Federal, state and county roadsides make up 60% of all public land in the state of Iowa.
+Every year, Iowa Roadside Management distributes 1100 acres of native, Iowa source seed to qualified Iowa counties, more than any other program nationally.
 These roadside plantings include swamp and butterfly milkweed, plus grasses and dozens of species of nectar plants, feeding wildlife all season long.
 The diverse mixtures help to ensure that the road right-of-way resists erosion, intercepts blowing snow, resists weed invasion and remains functional for many years.
-High diversity = high performance.

 Expanding the capacity to plant high quality habitat on farms